Keenan Allen: Professional career

+Pre-draft

 Due to a posterior cruciate ligament (PCL) sprain he sustained during the 2012 season, Allen did not work out at the NFL Scouting Combine, but did run routes at Cal's Pro Day.
-Keenan Allen was described by draft pundits as one of the best receivers in the 2013 NFL draft, estimating that he would be picked in the latter half of the first round.
+Allen was described by draft pundits as one of the best receivers in the 2013 NFL draft, estimating that he would be picked in the latter half of the first round.

 On April 9, 2013, Allen attended his own pro day, where he showed his route-running skills and catching abilities to numerous scouts and reporters.
 Due to the aforementioned PCL sprain, he was not at peak performance, leading to a 4.71-second time in the 40-yard dash.
 Allen noted that he was only at 80% health on the pro day.
 This led to a drop in his projected draft position.

+San Diego / Los Angeles Chargers

+2013

-Allen was drafted in the third round, 76th overall, by the San Diego Chargers in the 2013 NFL Draft, though the team already had solid depth at the wide receiver position.
+Allen was selected in the third round, 76th overall, by the San Diego Chargers in the 2013 NFL draft, though the team already had solid depth at the wide receiver position.
 He was the highest selected wide receiver from Cal since DeSean Jackson in 2008.
 Allen had been on General Manager Tom Telesco's radar for a while.
-In 2011, Telesco attended Cal’s game against USC at San Francisco’s AT&T Park where Allen enjoyed one of the most prolific days of his career that evening, catching a career-best 13 passes for 160 yards.
+In 2011, Telesco attended Cal's game against USC at San Francisco's AT&T Park where Allen enjoyed one of the most prolific days of his career that evening, catching a career-best 13 passes for 160 yards.

-2013 season

 On May 9, 2013, Allen signed a four-year, $2.81 million contract with the Chargers, which included a $613,800 signing bonus.

 Allen struggled at times during training camp.
 Teammate and veteran tight end Antonio Gates envisioned that Allen in 2013 would play behind Eddie Royal, Vincent Brown, Malcom Floyd, and Danario Alexander.
 Although Alexander suffered a season-ending injury in the preseason, Allen did not participate in any offensive plays in San Diego's season opening loss to the Houston Texans.
 Unaccustomed to being a reserve player, he considered quitting football and returning to school to complete his degree.
 He began receiving playing time the following week against the Philadelphia Eagles when Floyd suffered a season-ending injury.
 On October 6, 2013, against the Oakland Raiders, Allen had his first 100-yard game as an NFL receiver, having six catches for 115 yards and a touchdown.
 The next week, in a win against the Indianapolis Colts on Monday Night Football, Allen recorded nine catches for 107 yards and a touchdown.
 In Week 14, he broke the franchise record for receptions in a rookie season, surpassing LaDainian Tomlinson, with 61 with three weeks remaining in the regular season.